demetrixbio/FSharp.Data.Npgsql/README.md

 It's good solution for ```NpgsqlConnection``` provider but for ```NpgsqlCommand``` provider it will cause a lot of extra typing and reduce readability a little.

- - Use fully qualified names for Npgsql.NpgConnection and Npgsql.NpgCommand
+ - Use fully qualified names for 'Npgsql.NpgsqlConnection and Npgsql.NpgsqlCommand

- - Use type alias for Npgsql.NpgConnection and Npgsql.NpgCommand
+ - Use type alias for 'Npgsql.NpgsqlConnection and Npgsql.NpgsqlCommand
 ```fsharp
 open Npgsql